friedeggs/in-context_learning/README.md

 Please note that this repository is **unstable** (in developer terms)!
 Send questions and comments to @friedeggs (Frieda).

-For official access to the OpenAI API, talk to Percy.

 # Changelog

 [2021-01-11] Committed example code.